March 27, 2024 | Digital Strategy |

 It’s not just getting leads that’s the challenge, it’s also making sure that these leads are of a high quality, meaning that the decision-maker they want to speak to is within the current department, the current position, or current industry.

-Our research arm of C3 Tech Targeting asked about lead generation and nurturing in a recent survey, finding out about the relationship between sales and marketing and how they approach leads.
-One of our questions pertained to challenges that marketing and sales both face; unsurprisingly, difficulty finding new leads and quality leads were both high responses.
+Our buiness tech and market research brand, BeTechly conducted a benchmark study among buiness executives regarding lead generation and nurturing tactics, in effort to learn more about the relationship between sales and marketing departments and how they approach leads.
+One question pertained to the challenges that marketing and sales executives both face; unsurprisingly, difficulty finding new leads and quality leads were both high responses.

 As finding and getting quality leads has been a challenge for marketers, it’s not surprising that leads from your resources is equally important.
 One resource in your arsenal is your business website; however getting leads to funnel in from your site is more than just sticking a “click here” button on your homepage.